dd32/td-gh-ex/readme.txt

 	Support
 -----------------------------------------------------------------------------

-- For setup and use instructions please refer to the getting started section at www.thinkupthemes.com/support/.
+- For support for Renden (free) please post a support ticket over at the https://wordpress.org/support/theme/renden.

 -----------------------------------------------------------------------------
 	Frequently Asked Questions